 - Stronger smell

-You will encounter two types, natural and synthetic latex (or a blend of these two).
+You will encounter two pillows, natural and synthetic latex (or a blend of these two).
 Natural latex is extracted from tree sap and is one of the most eco-friendly materials you can find.
-A blend is also a great option if you are looking for less expensive products, and it still retains many qualities like hypoallergenic properties.
-Even though latex pillows cost more, fantastic cooling, durability and natural materials make it worthwhile.
+A blend is also a great option if you are looking for a less expensive pillow, and it still retains many qualities like hypoallergenic properties.
+Even though a latex pillow may cost more, fantastic cooling, durability and natural materials make it worthwhile.

 - Great Cooling